StPaulStylee/unreal/README.md

 ### Day 8
 I haven't updated this file in the last 6 days but I've made a lot of progress so far.
 I am learning the syntax and architecture of C++ classes and am getting more comforatable with them by the day.
 Further, the game play of the game is coming along.
 I have created the playable character that can now move about the map, shoot their weapon, and has the beginings of a HUD.
 I am really digging this shit so far.

+### Day 9
+Tonight I finished implementing the code that allows the player to shoot their weapon.
+Along with that, I implemented an animation for when the weapon is fired.